Kongu Nadu: History

-In the 13th century CE, after the death of Vikrama Chola II, the Pandyas annexed the region with the inscriptions at Srirangam temple mentioning the victory of Jatavarman Sundara Pandyan I in the region.
+After the death of Vikrama Chola II in the 13 century, the Pandyas annexed the region and the inscriptions at Srirangam temple attest the victory of Jatavarman Sundara Pandyan I in the region.
 The rule of the Pandyas came to an end with the death of Maravarman Kulasekara Pandyan I in 1318 CE.
 The Hoysalas ruled the region for sometime later with Vira Someshwara having a matrimonial alliance with both Pandyas and Cholas.
 After the defeat of Veera Ballala III of the Hoysalas, the region came under the control of the Delhi Sultanate.
-In the 15th century, Vijayanagara empire defeated the Mughals and established sway over the region.
+In the 15th century, the Vijayanagara empire defeated the former and established sway over the region.

-After the Vijayanagara empire fell in 1646, the region was ruled by various Nayak governors of the erstwhile Vijayanagara empire who declared independence.
-They introduced the Palayakkarar system under which the region was divided into 24 Palayams(towns).
-In the latter part of the 18th century, the region came under the Kingdom of Mysore, following a series of wars with the Nayaks.
-After the defeat of Tipu Sultan in the Anglo-Mysore Wars and the Polygar Wars, the British East India Company annexed the region to the Madras Presidency the early 19th century.
-The region played a prominent role in the Second Polygar war (1801), when it was the area of operations of Dheeran Chinnamalai who fought against the rule of British East India Company.
-Later, the British Empire took control of the region from the British East India Company in 1857.
+After the Vijayanagara Empire fell in 1646, the region was ruled by various Nayak governors of the erstwhile Vijayanagara empire who declared independence.
+They introduced the Palayakkarar system under which the region was divided into 24 palayams(towns).
+In the latter part of the eighteenth century CE, the region came under the influence of the Kingdom of Mysore after a series of wars with the Nayaks.
+After the defeat of Tipu Sultan in the Anglo-Mysore Wars and the subsequent Polygar Wars, the British East India Company annexed the region to the Madras Presidency the early 19th century.
+The region played a prominent role in the Second Polygar war (1801), when it was the area of operations of Dheeran Chinnamalai, who fought against the rule of British East India Company.
+Later, the British Empire took control of the region from the British East India Company in 1857, and the region became part of the Madras Presidency.

-After Indian Independence in 1947, the region was part of the Madras State.
-After the States Reorganisation Act of 1956, which re-organized state boundaries, majority of the region became part of the new Madras state, which would become Tamil Nadu in 1969.
+After Indian Independence in 1947, the region became part of the Madras Province, and later as a part of Madras State in 1950.
+After the States Reorganisation Act of 1956, which re-organised state boundaries, majority of the region became part of the new Madras state, which would become Tamil Nadu in 1969.